Are Facial Fillers Permanent?

 • The patient's desire to reverse the filler

-This feature allows filler applications to be seen among procedures that are reversible.
+This feature allows filler applications to be seen as reversible procedures.

-Facial filler does not ruin the face when applied with correct planning.
-However, applying an excessive amount of filler or not evaluating the facial anatomy correctly can cause an unnatural appearance.
+Facial fillers do not ruin the face when applied with correct planning.
+However, the application of excessive amounts of filler or an incorrect evaluation of facial anatomy can lead to an unnatural appearance.

-For this reason, it is important that filler applications are performed by a physician who knows the facial anatomy well and is experienced in aesthetic planning.
+Therefore, it is important that filler applications are performed by a physician who is well-versed in facial anatomy and experienced in aesthetic planning.

 In some cases, filler alone may not be sufficient to provide facial balance.
-In such cases, surgical procedures such as rhinoplasty or eyelid surgery are evaluated together with non-surgical applications.
+In such situations, surgical procedures such as rhinoplasty or eyelid surgery are evaluated together with non-surgical applications.

 Facial Filler Applications in Samsun

-When planning a facial filler, the person's facial structure, skin quality, and expectations should be evaluated together.
-Since every facial structure is different, a personalized approach is preferred instead of a standard planning in filler applications.
+When planning facial fillers, the person's facial structure, skin quality, and expectations should be evaluated together.
+Since every facial structure is different, a personalized approach is preferred in filler applications instead of standard planning.

 In the evaluations performed by Op.
 Dr. Oğuzhan Aydoğdu, the anatomical structure of the face is analyzed to determine which areas would be more suitable for filler application.